 French Press for Rich Breakfasts

-Steep for 4 minutes before plunging
+Steep for 4 minutes.

 Pour-Over for Delicate Dishes

-Use medium-fine grounds
+Use medium-fine grounds.

 Espresso-Based Drinks for Versatility